US STOCKS-Wall St jumps as N. Korea tensions wane; S&P 500 up 1 pct

 The Nasdaq Composite added 83.68 points, or 1.34 percent, to 6,340.23.

-Snap Inc's stock ended up 6.5 percent after hitting a record low early in the session, as big investors reported their stakes in the social media company and as a wave of employees became eligible to sell their shares.
-Volume hit about 84 million shares, making Snap the most-traded stock across all U.S. exchanges.
+Snap Inc's stock ended up 6.5 percent after hitting a record low hit as big investors reported their latest stakes in the beleaguered social media company and as a wave of employees became eligible to sell their shares.

 Tesla rose 1.7 percent after two brokerages raised their price targets on the stock, citing the potential success of the company's Model 3 sedan.